 If Printify base costs are killing your margins

-If your international shipping is too slow
+If your international shipping is too slow or too expensive

 If quality complaints are eating your margins